 So far, only the CMake super-project generator is implemented.
-A Visual Studio one is being under development, and seems feasible, but it is ongoing work, not yet available.
+A Visual Studio version seems feasible, but is currently still under development and not yet available.

 Important: We really want your feedback.
-Please submit any issues to https://github.com/conan-io/conan/issues with any suggestion, problem, idea, and using [workspaces] prefix in the issue title.
+Please submit any suggestions, problems or ideas as issues to https://github.com/conan-io/conan/issues making sure to use the [workspaces] prefix in the issue title.